xx299x/DrissionPagePlus/README.en.md

 ## easy_set method

-Chrome's configuration is too difficult to remember, so the commonly used configuration is written as a simple method, and the call will modify the relevant content of the ini file.
+Chrome configuration is too complicated, so the commonly used configuration is written as a simple method, and the related content of the ini file will be modified by calling.

+### get_match_driver()

+Automatically identify the chrome version and download the matching driver.
+Get the chrome.exe path recorded in the ini file, if not, get the path in the system variable.

+Returns: None

 ### show_settings()